-- Develop and implement a comprehensive range of well-targeted policy actions to provide an environment conducive to nutritious, healthy diets.
+- Develop and implement a comprehensive range of welltargeted policy actions to provide an environment conducive to nutritious, healthy diets.
 This should include the options set out in WHO and UN documents and take a coordinated approach to undernutrition, obesity and NCDs.
-World Cancer Research Fund International's NOURISHING framework (see back page) lists some of the policies needed to change food environments, food systems, and create incentives for behaviour change. - Governments should ensure that agricultural and food policies are supportive of health policies.
+Box 2 lists some of the policies needed to change food environments, food systems, and create incentives for behaviour change. - Governments should ensure that agricultural and food policies are supportive of health policies.
 They should set nutrition goals for policies, programmes and interventions in agriculture and across all other relevant sectors. - Where data is available, national governments should monitor the implementation and effects of policies to address nutrition and NCDs following the indicators set in international frameworks.
 They should also assess the effects of agri-food systems and policies on nutrition and NCDs. - Governments should ensure evaluation is incorporated early in the policy development process and establish data collection systems where data is lacking.